-In FFY 2021, the State will continue to roll the availability of the Electronic Uniform Citation portion of the ReportBeam data collection out to all law enforcement agencies and courts within the State.
+In FFY2022, the State will continue to roll the availability of the Electronic Uniform Citation portion of the ReportBeam data collection out to all law enforcement agencies and courts within the State.
 The GHSP will continue to assist law enforcement agencies and court locations to fully and efficiently utilize ReportBeam.
 The GHSP LEL will coordinate and support the Regional Traffic Safety Program Coordinators and LELs' efforts to convert law enforcement agencies to electronic reporting and provide training to enforcement personnel in their region on electronic crash and citation reporting.
 Much of the focus currently revolves around providing in-car printers and computers to assist with the roll-out of the electronic citation.
 This project will include the ability of the DMV to more quickly obtain conviction data from ReportBeam and add it to the driver's record.
 Additionally, the electronic processing of citations will significantly enhance DMV's ability to meet FMCSA standards of timeliness for reporting commercial driver's license violations to driver records.

-West Virginia's most recent NHTSA Traffic Records Assessment was conducted from August 1, 2016 to November 3, 2016.
-The complete list of assessment recommendations and their status are listed in West Virginia's Traffic Records Strategic Plan.
+West Virginia's most recent NHTSA traffic records assessment was conducted from August 1, 2016 to November 3, 2016.
+The current Traffic Records Strategic Plan is based upon the findings and recommendations from this assessment and other Federal and State safety data evaluations which occurred in recent years.
+The complete list of 2016 assessment recommendations and their status are included in the strategic plan.
 The State's Traffic Records Coordinating Committee (TRCC) is fully aware of, and already has directly addressed, the major assessment recommendations.
-The current Traffic Records Strategic Plan is based upon the findings and recommendations from the 2016 Traffic Records Assessment and other Federal and State safety data evaluations that occurred in recent years.
-All evaluations have been weighed carefully by the TRCC for validity, applicability, and appropriate priority.
+In addition, all evaluations have been weighed carefully by the TRCC for validity, applicability, and appropriate priority.